 TLDR HMG-CoA reductase is crucial for skin wound healing by regulating keratinocyte growth and blood vessel formation.

-This study examined the role of HMG-CoA reductase (HMGR) in skin wound healing in mice, revealing a biphasic increase in HMGR expression and activity with peaks at days 3 and 13 post-injury.
+This study examined the role of HMG-CoA reductase (HMGR) in wound healing in mice, revealing a biphasic increase in HMGR expression and activity post-wounding, with peaks at days 3 and 13.
 Keratinocytes at wound margins were identified as a source of HMGR expression.
-In vitro, epidermal growth factor (EGF), transforming growth factor (TGF)-α, and insulin co-induced HMGR activity and VEGF expression in keratinocytes.
-Simvastatin inhibited insulin-induced VEGF expression and keratinocyte proliferation, effects reversible by mevalonate.
-In vivo, simvastatin reduced VEGF expression and disrupted keratinocyte proliferation, highlighting HMGR's role in keratinocyte angiogenic and proliferative responses during wound healing.
+Growth factors like EGF and insulin co-induced HMGR activity and VEGF expression in keratinocytes.
+Simvastatin, an HMGR inhibitor, reduced insulin-induced VEGF expression and keratinocyte proliferation, effects reversible by mevalonate.
+In vivo, simvastatin disrupted keratinocyte proliferation and reduced VEGF expression, impairing wound healing.
+The study highlighted HMGR's role in keratinocyte angiogenic and proliferative responses, suggesting its importance in skin repair processes.